Martakert Province

+Following the First Nagorno-Karabakh war, the district came under the control of the self-proclaimed.
+However, following the 2020 Nagorno-Karabakh war, Azerbaijan recaptured parts of the district and after September 2023 offensive they gained the full control of the region.

+Settlements

 Cultural sites

 The Gandzasar monastery, the Yeghishe Arakyal Monastery and the 17th century Armenian monastery Yerits Mankants are located in the province.
 The Vankasar Monastery is just outside the town of Martakert.
 The archaeological site of Tigranakert of Artsakh is also located in the province, thought to have been founded in the 2nd-1st century B.C, it has been undergoing excavation since 2005.
 Some of the walls of the city, with Hellenistic-style towers, as well as Armenian basilicas dating to fifth to seventh centuries have been uncovered.

+Education infrastructure

+In 2022, Armath Airborne engineering lab was launched in the province, it provides students 14 and above to create UAVs.
+This was intended as a broader project focusing on regional security.